 Safety Measures

 The most important safety measure is to repair loose tiles or remove loose shower steps in the bathroom.
 Loose tiles or shower steps can easily trip you when getting a shower.
-If you can not remove the loose shower step in time, it is important to have adequate lighting in the bathroom.
+If you can not remove the loose shower step in time, it is vital to have adequate lighting in the bathroom.

-Balance Exercises
+Balance Exercises to Prevent Bathroom Falls

 Exercise helps you maintain good balance and coordination.
 Regular exercise can increase your flexibility and stability.
 After exercising, you are less likely to fall when you are on your feet.
 If you already have balance problems, exercise can help you build strength and stamina.